 That depends on a few things.
 One of the most important factors to consider when looking at TV earphones is the type of transmission system they use.
 Many lower-end wireless or Bluetooth headset utilize either FM (radio) or IR (infrared) signals to wirelessly beam audio from the receiver to the headphones.
 These systems have some advantages, such as a long listening range, but this comes with an attendant loss of quality.

-The higher-end TV headphones tend to use a straight Wireless transmission – Sennheiser has Kleer, which they themselves designed – or Bluetooth, which has the advantage of hooking up to multiple devices without a separate receiver unit.
+The higher-end wireless headphones for TV tend to use a straight Wireless transmission – Sennheiser has Kleer, which they themselves designed – or Bluetooth, which has the advantage of hooking up to multiple devices without a separate receiver unit.

 When looking for the best model, it’s important to remember that everybody has different needs.
 If you’re a hardcore audiophile, any level of hiss or static might be a dealbreaker for you.
 On the other hand, if you like listening to your television wirelessly while doing household chores, a long range and reliable signal might be the most important attributes to consider.